Document

 What is a Patent?

 Patent is a license or a legal document giving an exclusive/sole right over the invention for a set of period to make, use or sell the innovation.
-Every country will have law governing Patents and grants such license based on application received from an inventor.
-Patentee is the person whose name is registered as grantee or proprietor of the patent for the time being.
-Patent is a kind of protection of one’s own invention to exclude anyone exploiting the same.
+Every country will have a law governing patents and grants such a license based on an application received from an inventor.
+The patentee is the person whose name is registered as grantee or proprietor of the patent for the time being.
+Patent is a kind of protection of one’s own invention so as to make sure no one exploits the same.

 Need for a Patent Box Regime

-Tax planning / tax evasion measures are not specific to India and have been practised all over the world.
+Tax planning / tax evasion measures are not specific to India alone.
+These have been practised all over the world.
 Moreover, large multinational companies, conglomerates have the advantage to structure their business operations in a way to optimise taxes.
-There has been practices from inventors to get the patent registered in tax havens even though they are developed in a different country, thereby resulting in shifting of profits from country where it is developed and thereby the developing country could not establish its right over any income arising on such patent registered elsewhere.
+There have has been practices from inventors to get the patent registered in tax havens even though they are developed in a different country, thereby resulting in shifting of profits from the country where it is developed, thereby resulting in the developing country could not being able to establish its right over any income arising on such patent registered elsewhere.

 Therefore, in order to retain the intellectual property in host country and to promote indigenous research and development, many countries all over the world started introducing favourable treatment for income over exploitation of intellectual property.
 Further, Organisation for Economic Co-operation and Development (OECD) also recognised the fact that preferential intellectual property regimes are prone to misuse and recommended nexus approach under Action Plan 5 (deals with countering harmful tax practices) in its Base Erosion and Profit Shifting (BEPS) project which involves Global 20 countries including India.